Nigeria (1990 – first combat deaths)

-Various ethnic groups are involved in conflicts with one another and/or with the Nigerian government, particularly in the Niger Delta area, where several groups, in particular the Ijaws, are fighting for self-determination and/or a greater share of the region’s oil resources.
-While there are numerous ethnic groups who engage in sporadic fighting and hundreds of ethnic-based armed groups, only the largest and/or most significant in terms of scale and intensity of fighting are listed below.
+Various ethnic groups are involved in conflicts with one another or with the government.
+Conflict is particularly prevalent in the Niger Delta, where several groups, notably the Ijaws, are fighting for self-determination or a greater share of the region’s oil resources.
+While there are hundreds of ethnic-based armed groups engaged in sporadic violence, only the most significant are listed below.

 a) Ijaws and Itsekiris in the Niger Delta;